 A traumatic brain injury (TBI) can cause permanent debilitation and harm to an individual, as well as require tens of thousands of dollars for ongoing treatment.
-If you or a loved one has suffered a brain injury of any sort, it is important that you take legal action before any statutes of limitation expire and prevent you from filing a lawsuit in pursuit of compensation.
-Contact a West Virginia brain injury lawyer to learn more.
+If you or a loved one has suffered a brain injury, it is important that you take legal action before any statutes of limitation expire and prevent you from filing a lawsuit in pursuit of compensation.
+Contact a Charleston brain injury lawyer to learn more.

 Severe brain trauma is more common than many believe.
-According to the Centers for Disease Control, traumatic brain injuries lead to more than 280,000 hospitalizations, 2.2 million emergency room visits, and 50,000 deaths every year in the U.S. This means that approximately 1.4 million Americans suffer from a TBI right now.
+According to the Centers for Disease Control and Prevention (CDC), traumatic brain injuries lead to more than 280,000 hospitalizations, 2.2 million emergency room visits, and 50,000 deaths every year in the U.S. This means that approximately 1.4 million Americans suffer from a TBI right now.

 Types of Brain Injuries